mattermost/docs/source/collaborate/make-calls.rst

 5. Select **Screen share** and give it permissions again.
 6. Restart Mattermost again.

-If the issue persists please post in the public calls channel.
+If the issue persists please post on the Mattermost Community Server in the `Developer: Calls <https://community.mattermost.com/core/channels/developers-channel-call>`_ channel to troubleshoot further.

 Debugging
 ---------